sifatulrabbi/sifatulrabbi/README.md

 # **Md Sifatul Islam Rabbi**

-In an online forum, I saw how to show text in the browser console.
-That idea and the process caught my interest, and I had started learning about web development and its fundamentals.
-Solving problems and struggling to learn something new every day motivates me more than anything.
+Currently working as a freelancing Full Stack Developer.
+I have a passion for software development and want to learn more about cloud computing and software development.

 <a href="mailto:mdsifatulislam.rabbi@gmail.com" target="_blank">
 <code><img src="./icons/gmail.svg" alt="Gmail" height="25"/></code>